 BMEC Differentiation

-A few critical steps in this protocol should be precisely followed (Figure 1).
-E6 medium use on day 1 is important, since it is often used for deriving neuroectoderm lineage from iPSCs within a relatively short period of time yielding reproduceable results across multiple cell lines36.
+A few critical steps in this protocol should be followed precisely (Figure 1).
+E6 medium use on day 1 is important, since it is often used for deriving neuroectoderm lineage from iPSCs within a relatively short period of time yielding reproducible results across multiple cell lines36.
 Another important step is on day 4 of differentiation, where E6 medium should be switched to hESFM with diluted (1:200) B27, 20 ng/mL bFGF and 10 μM RA to expand iPSC-derived BMECs.
 The addition of B27 supplement is used as an alternative to bovine serum to support serum-free cell culturing1, bFGF is added to facilitate growth of iPSC-derived BMECs6, and RA is used to facilitate the development of the BBB phenotype35.
 The last important step involves the purification stage, where day 6 iPSC-derived BMECs are sub-cultured onto a COL4/FN coated plate to select iPSC-derived BMECs1,6,35,36.
 Figure 2 demonstrates the morphological transition from iPSCs to BMECs.
 After one day of E6 medium (day 1), cellular morphology is similar to that of iPSCs.
 By day 4 of E6, cells begin to appear visibly distinct from iPSCs and cover most of the well (~90% confluency).
 By day 6, while cultured in hESFM with diluted (1:200) B27, 20 ng/mL bFGF and 10 μM RA, cellular morphology begins to have an elongated and cobblestone appearance.
 At day 8, each individual cell is distinct in a large cobblestone pattern.
 A sprouting assay was performed to demonstrate the angiogenic potential of iPSC-derived BMECs, which resulted in tube-like structures after 3 days of VEGFA165 treatment (Figure 3).

 [Place Figure 1 Here]